Mit Ghamr: The Mamluk era

 During the Mamluk era, Mit Ghamr was administratively affiliated to the Eastern Province, and enjoyed a prominent position among the Mamluk princes, as they were granted fiefdoms there.
-The city witnessed unrest and destruction in 863 AH / 1458 AD due to the transgressions of some Arab sheikhs, which prompted its notables to form a delegation that headed to Cairo to present their complaints to Sultan Sayf al-Din Inal, who ordered the dispatch of a Mamluk military force to maintain security and restore stability, the city was a center for Sufi scholars and religious figures, attracting disciples from across Egypt.
+During the reign of Sultan Barquq, Mit Ghamr became the headquarters of the Kashif of Lower Egypt, who ruled all of Lower Egypt except for Al-Buhayra, where it was the headquarters of the Sultan's deputy.
+In 857 AH/1453 CE, Mit Ghamr was subjected to widespread looting by Bedouin tribes, leading to its destruction and the displacement of a large number of its inhabitants.
+The residents sought refuge with Zayn al-Din al-Ustadar, complaining of their plight.
+He ordered them to appear before the Sultan to present their grievances.
+However, al-Ustadar soon suffered a similar misfortune, and the city's inhabitants continued to face hardship.
+After a period, the residents returned to their city after entrusting their affairs to Baqr ibn Rashid, the sheikh of the Sharqiya Bedouin tribes.
+He then organized the sale of their belongings and the items looted from their shops. in 863 AH / 1458 AD Sultan Sayf al-Din Inal, who ordered the dispatch of a Mamluk military force to maintain security and restore stability. the city was a center for Sufi scholars and religious figures, attracting disciples from across Egypt.
 Several historical shrines remain, such as the Shrine of Sidi Muhammad al-Wa’iz, Sidi Khalaf, and Arbaeen, dating back to the 15th century.
+Some of the mosques belonging to it still exist, such as the Sheikh Qasim Mosque (Sidi Qasim) and others.
 The Mamluk Sultan Qaitbay attempted to meet Abu al-Abbas al-Ghamri, one of the city's renowned Sufi figures, but was unsuccessful, so he later sent his son to visit him.